andsalves/doctrine-elastic/README.md

     }
 }
 ```
 This entity represents, in Elasticsearch, a type named 'foo_type', that belongs to an index named 'foo_index'.
 Note the class annotation @ElasticORM\Type with these definitions.
-The property annotation @ElasticORM\Field represents a field from the _source of a document inside the 'foo_type' type.
+The property annotation @ElasticORM\Field represents a _source field of a document inside the 'foo_type' type.
 The @ElasticORM\MetaField annotation represents a metafield, like _id. @ElasticORM\MetaField _id is required for an entity, and must be a public property.

 Only properties with @ElasticORM\Field annotation will be considered document fields.
 In elasticsearch, the document column name will be the 'name' property from @ElasticORM\Field annotation from the class property, just like the 'type' annotation property.